Physical Therapists are supportive of Safe Patient Handling to promote functional improvement without risk of injury

 The Importance of Safe Patient Handling

 Safe patient handling is crucial for both healthcare providers and patients.
 For providers, improper patient handling can lead to serious injuries, including musculoskeletal disorders.
-According to the Bureau of Labor Statistics, healthcare workers suffer from back injuries more than any other occupation2.
+According to the Bureau of Labor Statistics, healthcare workers suffer from back injuries more than any other occupation.

 Patients are also at risk.
 Improper handling can result in falls, discomfort, and incorrect positioning, leading to potential complications and longer recovery times.